-Recognizing the growing impact the pandemic has had on financial markets and economic growth, the Federal Reserve (Fed) took a number of steps to promote economic and financial stability involving the Fed's monetary policy and "lender of last resort" roles.
+Recognizing the growing impact the pandemic was having on financial markets and economic growth, the Federal Reserve (Fed) took a number of steps to promote economic and financial stability involving the Fed's monetary policy and "lender of last resort" roles.
 Some of these actions were intended to stimulate economic activity by reducing interest rates; other actions were intended to provide liquidity to financial markets so firms would have access to needed funding.
+In announcing its decisions, the Fed indicated that "[t]he COVID-19 outbreak has harmed communities and disrupted economic activity in many countries, including the United States.
+Global financial conditions have also been significantly affected.264" On March 31, 2020, the Trump Administration announced that it was suspending for 90 days tariffs it had placed on imports of apparel and light trucks from China, but not on other consumer goods and metals.265 In October, Congress and the Trump Administration negotiated over the substance of an additional spending package to support the U.S. economy.